oxygenxml/web-author-sample-plugins/README.md

 Sample plugin to run an XSLT script over the current document and return the result to the client as string.

 ### [web-author-view-final-track-changes](web-author-view-final-track-changes)
-Oxygen XML Web Author plugin that defaults the track changes view mode to final.
+Oxygen XML Web Author plugin that defaults the track changes view mode to "View Final".

 ## Copyright and License